3 ways nostalgia can trigger hope and joy

 3. Strengthening our bonds through shared memories

 When cousins or old school friends meet after a long time, the first thing they usually do is take a trip back in time.
-They share stories of the good old days, the fun they had together as kids.
-Everyone can relate to this nostalgic journey because everyone was present at the time, which creates a sense of belonging and strengthens social bonds.
+They share stories of the good old days, the fun they had as kids.
+Everyone can relate to this nostalgic journey because everyone was present at the time, which creates a sense of belonging and strengthens bonds.
 Recollecting experiences like family vacations, old friendships or childhood adventures keeps us in touch with those who shaped our lives.